If you do owe the money - pay the judgment

 You’ll need to fill in the application for an administration order (N92).

-Contact the court if you can’t keep up with the payments.
+Contact the court if you cannot keep up with the payments.